alexcarron/alexcarron/README.md

 ---

 Thanks for visiting my profile!
 Feel free to check out my projects and get in touch if you'd like to collaborate.
-The fastest way to contact me is through Discord
+The fastest way to contact me is through Discord (@alexcarron)